-Ultimately, it’s always best to speak with your vet about your dog’s separation anxiety.
+Ultimately, it’s always best to speak with one of our vets about your dog’s separation anxiety.
 There are anti-anxiety prescriptions that can help if your dog experiences a severe case of separation anxiety that goes beyond environmental factors.
-If your vet and you decide that medicating your dog is the best solution for them, don’t feel bad.
-You’re helping your dog find a way to enjoy their life, which in turn makes your life happier and less frustrating.
+If together we decide that medicating your dog is the best solution for them, don’t feel bad.
+You’re helping them find a way to enjoy their life, which in turn makes your life happier and less frustrating.

 Owning a dog with separation anxiety doesn’t have to be the end of the world.
-Cases can range from mild to severe, but there are answers and options no matter what level your dog deals with separation anxiety.
-The solution could range from simple environmental changes to an anti-anxiety prescription written by your veterinarian.
+Cases can range from mild to severe, but there are answers and options no matter what level of separation anxiety your dog deals with.
+The solution could range from simple environmental changes to an anti-anxiety prescription written by our veterinarians.

 At PetWellClinic, our veterinarians can help you determine if your dog has separation anxiety and provide some basic solutions.
 It’s important for your dog to have a physical exam when they’re exhibiting signs of separation anxiety, just in case there are bigger problems we can’t see.

 We can also refer you to behaviorists who can go more in-depth as to why your dog has separation anxiety and specific ways to treat separation anxiety in dogs.
 We do everything in our power to help you and your dog find answers.

 We also offer a variety of dog wellness packages to make life a little easier for both you and your favorite furry friend.
 There’s no need to call to make an appointment.
 All of our locations offer convenient walk-in visits.
 Our goal is to make every visit to PetWellClinic as stress-free as possible for both you and your pet.